aws-samples/amazon-lookout-for-metrics-samples/next_steps/readable_alerts/README.md

 1. An IAM Role for Lambda to deliver notifications to ONLY the newly created topic.
 1. A Lambda function to actually perform the work

-When this compeltes it will look like this:
+When this completes it will look like this:

 ![Reference](static/imgs/ReferenceArch.png)